Where Unwinding Meets Engagement: What is Active Relaxation?

 Imagery and Sensation Techniques

-Similar to guided meditation, this form of active relaxation uses imagery and sensational awareness to mentally conjure a relaxing scene or experience.
+Like guided meditation, this form of active relaxation uses imagery and sensational awareness to mentally conjure a relaxing scene or experience.
 This technique engages all the senses to create an immersive feeling.
-For example, if you find the beach calming and peaceful, you might imagine the sound of the waves crashing, the feel of the wind on your face, the smell of salty air.
+For example, if you find the beach calming and peaceful, you might imagine the sound of the waves crashing, the feel of the wind on your face, and the smell of salty air.
 You might even imagine the soothing feeling of the sand between your toes.
-You can find videos and recordings to help guide you through this process, or you can simply create and imagine your own calming scene.

 Deep Breathing Exercises

 To start, sit or lay in a comfortable position.
-Then, placing one hand on your belly and one hand on your chest, take a deep breath in through your nose.
+Then, placing one hand on your belly and one hand on your chest, take a deep breath through your nose.
 Your belly should expand while your chest remains still.
 Next, breathe out through pursed lips as you feel the air deflate from your stomach.
 Do this a few more times.